Lichfield: Late Modern and contemporary

 The arrival of the Industrial Revolution and the railways in 1837 signalled the end of Lichfield's position as an important staging post for coaching traffic.
 While nearby Birmingham (and its population) expanded greatly during the Industrial Revolution, Lichfield remained largely unchanged in character.

 The first council houses were built in the Dimbles area of the city in the 1930s.
 The outbreak of World War II brought over 2,000 evacuees from industrialised areas.
 However, due to the lack of heavy industry in the city, Lichfield escaped lightly, although there were air raids in 1940 and 1941 and three Lichfeldians were killed.
 Just outside the city, Wellington Bombers flew out of Fradley Aerodrome, which was known as RAF Lichfield.
-After the war the council built many new houses in the 1960s, including some high-rise flats, while the late 1970s and early 1980s saw the construction of a large housing estate at Boley Park in the south-east of the city.
+Following the war the council built many new houses in the 1960s, including some high-rise flats, while the late 1970s and early 1980s saw the construction of a large housing estate at Boley Park in the south-east of the city.
 The city's population tripled between 1951 and the late 1980s.

 The city has continued expanding to the west.
 The Darwin Park housing estate has been under development for a number of years and has swelled the city's population by approximately 3,000.
 Plans were approved for Friarsgate, a new £100 million shopping and leisure complex opposite Lichfield City Station.
 The police station, bus station, Ford garage and multi-storey car park were to be demolished to make way for 22,000 m^{2} of retail space and 2,000 m^{2} of leisure facilities, consisting of a flagship department store, six-screen cinema, hotel, 37 individual shops and 56 flats.
 These plans have not gone ahead and new plans have been made for a cinema in the abandoned Debenhams building.